Use Reserve Now & Pay Later and GET 10% OFF at checkout – Code: ADVENTURE10

 How to Distinguish Dominican Spanish From Standard Spanish

 For example, in Dominican Spanish, the letter ‘D’ is rarely pronounced when it appears in the middle of two vowels.
-So, for instance, instead of saying ‘cansado,’ which means tired, you will hear them say “cansa’o.’
+So, for instance, instead of saying ‘cansado,’ which means tired, you will hear them say “cansa’o.”
+We often drop the letter ‘s’ from words as well.
+An example is when the word ‘estás’ becomes only “ta.”
+This unique pronunciation and the use of Spanish slang can sometimes create challenges for non-native Spanish speakers.

 Other known Dominican Spanish twists include: